 - It has low stiffness and energy dissipation capacity.

 Also read: Gabion Wall, Retaining Wall & Parapet Wall

 - Shear walls are designed to resist gravity / vertical loads and earthquake/wind lateral loads.

-- These walls are structurally combined with the roof or the floor.
+- These types of walls are structurally combined with the roof or the floor.

-- Other lateral walls run at right angles, provides three-dimensional stability to structures.
+- Other lateral walls run at right angles to provide three-dimensional stability to structures.

 - The walls have to resist uplift forces due to air drag.

-- These walls resist the shear forces that try to push the walls up and also resist the lateral forces of air that push the walls in and out of the structure.
+- These walls resist the shear forces that try to push the walls up and the lateral forces of air that push the walls in and out of the structure.